gamemanual0/gm0/source/docs/software/using-the-sdk.rst

 LinearOpMode Methods
 ^^^^^^^^^^^^^^^^^^^^

+.. note:: LinearOpMode is generally preferred due to OpMode having built in speed limiting as well as being prone to random delays.

 - ``runOpMode()``: Code inside this method will run exactly once after you press the INIT button.
 This is where you should put all code for the OpMode.
 - ``waitForStart()``: This method pauses the Op-Mode until you press the START button on the driver station.